 The high stakes associated with performance management systems linked to pay progression militate against informed risk taking and experimentation.

-It is worth noting in this context that in a wide range of other occupational sectors, systems of reward in which pay increases or progression are linked to the outcomes of appraisal processes are being increasingly abandoned due to the demonstrably adverse impact they have on productivity, creativity and innovation.
+In a wide range of other occupational sectors, systems of reward in which pay increases or progression are linked to the outcomes of appraisal processes are being increasingly abandoned due to the demonstrably adverse impact they have on productivity, creativity and innovation.

-In order for these needs to be identified and addressed, an environment of trust must be established in which teachers and school leaders can reflect meaningfully on their professional practice and draw attention to any skills or professional knowledge and understanding that they consider would benefit from further enhancement.
+Identifying professional training and development needs is a core purpose of appraisal.
+In order for these needs to be identified and addressed effectively, an environment of trust must be created in which teachers and school leaders can reflect meaningfully on their professional practice and draw attention to any skills or professional knowledge and understanding that they consider would benefit from further development.

 It is sometimes claimed that linking pay progression to the outcomes of performance management is necessary in order to hold teachers and school leaders to account for their professional activities.